U.S. third-quarter economic growth fastest in three years

 Trump wants lower taxes to lift annual GDP growth to 3 percent on a sustained basis.
 The fiscal stimulus would, however, come when the economy is at full employment.

+“Corporate and personal income tax cuts will have minimal impact on growth over the longer run,” said Gus Faucher, chief economist at PNC Financial in Pittsburgh.
+“In 2019 and beyond growth will settle in to its long-run average of 2 percent to 2.25 percent.”

+The government said after-tax corporate profits surged at a 5.8 percent rate last quarter after rising at only a 0.1 percent pace in the second quarter.
+Undistributed profits jumped at a 13.9 percent rate after declining for two straight quarters, suggesting that companies were anticipating deep tax cuts.

 Businesses accumulated inventories at a $39.0 billion pace in the third quarter, instead of the previously reported $35.8 billion rate.
+As a result, inventory investment contributed 0.8 percentage point to third-quarter GDP growth, up from the previously reported 0.73 percentage point.

 That suggests inventories could be a drag on growth in the fourth quarter.

-Data on Tuesday showed a drop in wholesale and retail inventories in October, leading economists to slash their fourth-quarter GDP growth estimates.
+Data on Tuesday showed a drop in wholesale and retail inventories in October, leading economists to slash their fourth-quarter GDP growth estimates by as much as five-tenths of a percentage point to as low as a 2.3 percent rate.

+The Fed on Wednesday in its Beige Book report of anecdotal information on business activity collected from contacts nationwide described economic activity as having “continued to increase at a modest to moderate pace in October and mid-November.”

 Growth in consumer spending, which accounts for more than two-thirds of the U.S. economy, was revised down to a 2.3 percent rate in the third quarter from the previously reported 2.4 percent pace.
 Consumer spending increased at a robust 3.3 percent rate in the second quarter.

-The deceleration in consumer spending likely reflects the impact of Hurricanes Harvey and Irma, which struck Texas and Florida during the quarter.
-Spending also is being constrained by sluggish wage growth, which is forcing households to dip into their savings to fund purchases.
+The deceleration in consumer spending likely reflects the impact of Hurricanes Harvey and Irma, which struck Texas and Florida during the third quarter.
+Spending is also being constrained by sluggish wage growth, which is forcing households to dip into their savings to fund purchases.

-The saving rate was lowered to 3.3 percent in the third quarter from the previously reported 3.4 percent.
-Economists say savings cannot drive consumer spending indefinitely, which has left many to expect quarterly GDP growth to slow.
+The government cut its estimate for the increase in second-quarter wages and salaries by $26.5 billion.
+The saving rate decreased to 3.3 percent in the third quarter from 3.7 percent in the April-June period.

+Economists say savings cannot drive consumer spending indefinitely.
+But they also believe that income growth is being understated, pointing to a 4.1 percent unemployment rate as well as strong business investment.

-Growth in business investment in equipment was raised to a 10.4 percent pace, the fastest growth pace in three years, from the previously reported 8.6 percent rate.
-Business spending has been buoyed by expectations of hefty corporate tax cuts.
+Growth in business investment in equipment was raised to a 10.4 percent pace, the fastest in three years, from the previously reported 8.6 percent rate.
+Businesses also increased spending on software.

-Investment in nonresidential structures fell at a 6.8 percent pace in the third quarter, the biggest drop since the fourth quarter of 2015, instead of the previously estimated 5.2 percent rate.
-That is largely because of a slowdown in spending on oil and gas well drilling.
+But investment in nonresidential structures fell at a 6.8 percent pace in the third quarter, the biggest drop since the fourth quarter of 2015, instead of the previously estimated 5.2 percent rate.
+That is largely because of a slowdown in spending on mining exploration, wells and shafts.

 Growth in government spending was raised to a 0.4 percent rate.
 Government outlays were previously reported to have declined at a 0.1 percent pace in the third quarter.
 Government spending had contracted for two consecutive quarters.